 It troubles me that Hilary couldn’t just say, “I will not lie to the American people.”
 Her general evasiveness on a lot of issues got to me too.
 I know politicians do that…but she seems to do it more and it certainly contrasted starkly with Bernie Sanders.

 Then there is the issue of the Wall Street speeches.
 I understand that many on the speaking tour get paid very large sums to speak.
 That is fine.
-But, at the same time lets not pretend that someone paying us hundreds of thousands of dollars doesn’t affect how we think of them.
+But, at the same time let’s not pretend that someone paying us hundreds of thousands of dollars doesn’t affect how we think of them.
 Again, this is all fine but what concerns me is Hilary’s unwillingness to release the speeches.
 There were reports that she heavily praised the banks on Wall Street in them.
 If so, that directly undermines her stated position, during the campaign, that the banks fear her.
-If the reports are false simply releasing the speeches would clear this up, but, instead she has chosen to continue hiding them.
-This only adds to the feeling that she says one thing to moneyed interests behind closed doors and another when campaigning to middle class America.
+If the reports are false simply releasing the speeches would clear this up, but instead, she has chosen to continue hiding them.
+This only adds to the feeling that she says one thing to moneyed interests behind closed doors and another when campaigning for middle-class America.
 Again, we are accustomed to politicians doing this sort of thing, but, this raises questions in my mind about if she will deal with what I view as our nation’s major challenge- money in politics.

 My biggest concern about Hilary though doesn’t come from her.
 It comes from the Democratic National Committee (DNC) and the media.
 The following issues don’t demonstrate that Hilary is dishonest, though they could signify that she has bought into our current political system and they remind me of just how broken that system is.
-From the very beginning of the campaign the DNC has seemingly done everything they can to steer the election in Hilary’s favor.
-In some ways it is understandable, She is a long time insider and Bernie is an outsider Independent who is running as a Democrat because in our system a third-party candidate doesn’t really stand a chance.
+From the very beginning of the campaign, the DNC has seemingly done everything it can to steer the election in Hilary’s favor.
+In some ways it is understandable, She is a long-time insider and Bernie is an outsider Independent who is running as a Democrat because in our system a third-party candidate doesn’t really stand a chance.
 The DNC is supposed to be impartial and yet I don’t think they have been.
-Further, they quietly repealed all the rules that Obama put in place to control in influx of lobyist money into the system demonstrating that the DNC is as beholden to the moneyed interests as the RNC and from my perspective the respective parties are equally a part of the problem.
+Further, they quietly repealed all the rules that Obama put in place to control an influx of lobbyist money into the system demonstrating that the DNC is as beholden to the moneyed interests as the RNC and from my perspective, the respective parties are equally a part of the problem.

 So yes, Hilary supporters and TV pundits are correct that Hilary was the clear winner in the popular vote, but, that fails to deal with the issue.
 How much has the fact that the media has been reporting that she had an insurmountable lead since before a single vote was cast affected the voting?
 I don’t know the answer to that, though I think it is a real problem that is negatively affecting our republic.
 Why has the media done this?
 Some point out the large contributions Hilary has received from media companies.
 That may be it.
 Or, it could be that they really like reporting on the making of history as they got to do eight years ago with President Obama and maybe they really want to do it again this year.
 I don’t know.
 Still, I have become concerned about the amount of influence the media has not just it reporting the story but in crafting it.